-Senator Fred Akshar continued the second year of his district-wide “Akshar's All-Stars” student recognition program on Tuesday by recognizing students at four Tioga County schools - Tioga Central, Waverly, Spencer Van-Etten and Candor.
+Senator Fred Akshar kicked off the third year of his district-wide “Akshar's All-Stars” student recognition program on Thursday by recognizing students at one Broome County school, one Delaware County school and two Chenango County schools.

 Each month, Senator Akshar recognizes local students selected by their school districts in the 52nd Senate District who have shown great leadership, compassion, school spirit or improvement amongst their peers.For each student recognized as an “Akshar All-Star”, Senator Akshar presents them with a t-shirt, framed certificate and a challenge coin.